danielkennelly/getdata-005_project/README.md

 How to Run the Script
 ---------------------

 Download the raw data zipfile and expand the contents into a directory called "Dataset" in your current working directory.
 Run the script run_analysis.R in your current working directory.
-The script generates a tidy csv file / your working directory (summary.csv) listing the mean and standard deviations of each measurement, grouped by subject and activity.
+The script generates a tidy csv (summary.csv) file in your working directory listing the mean and standard deviations of each measurement, grouped by subject and activity.

 Notes on the Raw Data
 ---------------------